Quercetin-3,3'-bissulfate 7-sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and quercetin 3,3'-bissulfate, whereas its two products are adenosine 3',5'-bisphosphate and quercetin 3,7,3'-trissulfate.
+It uses the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) to transfer a sulfate group and gives adenosine 3',5'-bisphosphate as a byproduct.
+The enzyme characterised from Flaveria chlorifolia converts quercetin 3,3'-bissulfate to quercetin 3,3',7-trisulfate.
+This is part of a sequence of similar reactions which sequentially add sulfate groups to quercetin.

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferase, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:quercetin-3,3'-bissulfate 7-sulfotransferase.
 Other names in common use include flavonol 7-sulfotransferase, 7-sulfotransferase, and PAPS:flavonol 3,3'/3,4'-disulfate 7-sulfotransferase.